This post may contain affiliate links which won’t change your price but will share some commission. Please read my disclosure policy.

 - Fresh Green Beans - Use fresh green beans that can be found in the produce section of the grocery store.
 Try to select green beans that are firm and without discoloration or wilting.
 Make sure they are cleaned (washed), with the ends trimmed, and cut or snapped in half before using.

 - Potatoes - Select red potatoes from the produce section.
 They have a subtly sweet flavor, are easy to find year-round, and are waxy which allows them to absorb seasoning very well.
+Yukon gold and Russet potatoes could be used as a substitute.

-See the recipe card below for exact ingredient quantities.
+See the recipe card below for exact ingredient quantities and instructions.

 Begin the recipe using a large stock pot or Dutch oven over medium-high heat.
 Pour in the olive oil and once hot, carefully swirl it around the pot to make sure the bottom is evenly coated.
 Add the ham and allow it to cook, stirring often.

-Toss in the chopped onion and stir with the meat until the onion becomes translucent.
+Toss in the chopped large onion and stir with the meat until the onion becomes translucent.
 Add the garlic cloves and stir in the seasoning salt and crushed red pepper.

 Carefully remove the lid from the pot and add more chicken broth/stock if needed.
 Taste the green beans and if any additional salt, ground black pepper, or hot sauce is needed then you may add it to your preference.
 Serve warm and enjoy!

-Storage
+Storage Tips

-Store any completely cooled leftover green beans, ham, and potatoes in an airtight container in the refrigerator for up to 3 days.
-Before serving, reheat on the stove in a saucepan over medium-high heat until warm, stirring often.
+Reheating.
+Before serving, reheat on the stove top in a saucepan over medium-high heat until warm, stirring often.
 They may also be reheated in the microwave in a microwave-safe container.

-- Creamy Mashed Potatoes
+- Creamy Mashed Potatoes Recipe

 - Easy Roasted Potatoes